0xm4v3rick/Extract-Macro/readme.md

 ## Extract-Macro

-This PS script will extract macro from Excel and Word files.
+This PS script will extract macro from Excel and Word files.Also checks the macro for suspecious code patterns

 **Version**
-0.2
+0.3

 **Dependencies**
 MS Office 2013 or greater